g00dnatur3/http-rest-client/README.md

 In order to set headers/cookies on a request you need to use the RequestDecorator.

-An example of a RequestDecorator that will "decorate" all requests sent from a RestClient.
+This is an example of a RequestDecorator that will "decorate" all requests sent from a RestClient.

 	final String credentials = ...
 	RequestDecorator authorize = return new RequestDecorator() {